German Psychoanalytic Association (DPV)

 The Tavistock Institute (TI)

-Major atrocities and other forms of historical trauma can produce profound and deeply lodged suspicion, hostility and enmity between perpetrators and victims.
+Major atrocities and other forms of historical trauma can produce profound and deeply lodged suspicion, hostility and enmity between victims and perpetrators.
 In turn, these ill feelings are transmitted and infiltrate the lives of their descendants.
-They permeate the relationship between the groups involved, laying the foundation for ongoing hostility and repeated conflict.
-The historical legacy and burden of both perpetration and victimhood, and perhaps no less of being a bystander, often exercise their destructive influence outside our awareness, and we can find ourselves puzzled, confused and upset by their impact on our lives.
+They permeate the relationship between the groups involved, laying the foundation for perpetual hostility and repeated conflict.
+The burden of both victimhood and perpetration, and perhaps no less of being a bystander, often exercise their destructive influence outside our awareness, and we can find ourselves puzzled, confused and upset by their impact on our lives.

-This residential conference aims to allow participants to work on experiences and residues of such traumas, whether as victims or as perpetrators.
-It is designed for people who are puzzled by their history and wish to know more about its impact on their personal lives, on the groups they belong to, and on the national and international attitudes that are shaped by and reflect such dynamics.
-These are often met in the form of open or hidden prejudices, stereotypes, fantasies and fears.
+This residential conference aims to allow participants to work on experiences and residues of such traumas, whether as victims, perpetrators or bystanders.
+It is designed for people who are puzzled by and curious about their history and wish to know more about its impact on their personal lives, on the groups they belong to, and on the local, national and international attitudes that are shaped by and reflect these dynamics.
+Often these are met in the form of overt or covert prejudices, stereotypes, fantasies and fears.

-Away from the pressures of ordinary life, the conference provides a safe setting for these forces to emerge, for opportunities to explore how they may be understood, and to discover whether genuine movement in the real, lived relationships between members of such groups might be possible.
+Away from the pressures of everyday life, the conference provides a safe setting for such forces to emerge, and opportunities to explore how they may be understood.
+It is also an opportunity to discover whether genuine movement in the real, lived relationships between members of such groups may be possible.

-This conference continues the exploration of the residual effects and aftermath of horrendous atrocities on the national groups that perpetrated or were their victims.
-This series, referred to sometimes as the "Nazareth Conferences", focused initially on the shadow of the Holocaust on both Germans and Israelis.
+This conference continues the exploration of the residual effects and aftermath of horrendous atrocities on the national groups that perpetrated them or were their victims.
+This series, referred to sometimes as the "Nazareth Conferences", focused initially on the shadow cast by the Holocaust on Germans and Israelis.
 It began with the need felt by a group of Israeli and German psychoanalysts to work on the deeply-lodged suspicion, hostility and unbearable guilt which marked the relationship between Germans and Israelis/Jews as a legacy of the Holocaust.
-The Group Relations approach was chosen as a suitable work method and adapted to this specific task.
+The Group Relations approach was chosen as the best suited working method and adapted to this specific end.
 The first three conferences were held in Israel and Germany, and their story – contained in a recently published book – relates how the Group Relations method was modified for this purpose.
-The book gives examples of the deep impact and significance of these events on the German and Israeli/Jewish participants.
+The book gives examples of the impact and significance of these events on the German and Israeli/Jewish participants, many of whom were helped to repair a relationship that had been catastrophically damaged by the Holocaust.
 The fourth and fifth conferences included "affected Others" and were held in Cyprus.
-The sixth and seventh conferences in the same venue were further extended to include Palestinians.
+The sixth and seventh conferences in the same venue were extended to include Palestinians.
+Participants who worked on this interface and its effect on their personal and professional life found this work hugely beneficial, and many returned for a further opportunity to deepen their engagement with the process.

-The aim of the conference is to provide a setting, away from the pressures of ordinary daily life, in which participants can experience, explore and begin to work with the unconscious and not-quite conscious factors involved in the relationships, in the mind and in the external world, between the different individuals and groups present at the conference.
+The aim of the conference is to provide a setting, away from the pressures of daily life, in which participants can experience, reflect, explore and begin to work with the unconscious and not-quite conscious factors involved in the relationships, in the mind and in actuality, between the individuals and groups present at the conference.

 Living and working together for six days provides opportunities to examine past and present psychic and social processes from different angles, to become aware of attitudes, feelings, reactions and fantasies, to reconsider one’s identity as a member of a group, to express and explore existing ideas as well as new ones, to apply and test all these within the conference, and subsequently to take them home for future application in professional and other roles.

-To provide opportunities for participants to explore how feelings, fantasies and experiences about 'perpetrators' and 'victims' influence relations within and between different groups in the conference and affect past, present and future perceptions and relatedness to others.
+To provide opportunities for participants to explore how the full range of feelings, fantasies and experiences about 'victims' and 'perpetrators' shape relations within and between individuals and groups in the conference, and how they affect and influence perceptions of the past, the present and the future.

-Group relations conferences are experiential in nature.
+Group relations conferences are experiential events.
 Inner thoughts, feelings and fantasies about oneself as a participant and as a member of one (or more) of the groups within the conference are the raw materials that every individual brings to the work of the conference.
-The conference provides a setting in which these can be experienced and explored within oneself, within groups, between groups, and within the conference as a whole.
+The conference provides a setting in which these can be experienced, explored and worked with, in oneself, within groups, between groups, and within the conference as a whole.
 Much of this work is carried out in the here and now.

 The work of the conference is done in groups.
-Most groups will have one or more consultants, whose role is to facilitate the group’s working on the primary task of the conference.
-Consultants do so by focusing on the dynamics and work of the group as a whole.
-There is no teaching of the conventional kind.
-What each individual participant learns is unique, and is accepted or rejected on his or her own personal authority.
+Most groups will have one or more consultants, whose role is not to lead the group but to facilitate the group’s working on the primary task of the conference.
+Consultants do so by focusing on the dynamics and the work of the group as a whole, rather than on the individuals within it.
+There is no teaching of the conventional kind, and what each individual participant learns cannot be predicted in advance, as it depends on the extent and nature of the individual’s participation in the ongoing process.

-This residential conference invites people from all walks of life and all ages who recognize the painful residues of war and historical trauma and are puzzled by their impact on them.
-No previous experience is necessary except the wish to learn from one's experience of membership and to participate in the events of the conference.
+This residential conference invites people from the nations of Europe and elsewhere – from all walks of life and all ages – who recognize the painful residues of war and historical trauma and are puzzled by their impact on them.
+No previous experience of this kind of conference is necessary except the wish to learn from one's experience of membership and to participate in the events of the conference.

 The Staff are a significant element in the conference.
-They are not observers of the process but are actively involved in it.
-They have specific tasks and roles: The staff collectively forms the conference management, with authority and responsibility for setting the boundary conditions of task, territory and time that are essential to enable participants to engage in the primary task of the conference.
+They are not mere observers of the process but have an active involvement in it.
+However, they also have specific tasks and roles.
+The staff collectively forms the conference management, with authority and responsibility for setting the boundary conditions of task, territory and time – the work, the where and the when of events – that are essential for enabling participants to engage in the primary task of the conference.
 In addition, individual staff members take up specific directorial, administrative and consultant roles.
 In their consultant roles, based on their own experience and observations, staff members will offer working hypotheses about what is happening in the 'here and now' of the event, with the aim of focusing attention on group processes and their impact on participants learning.

-The primary task of the conference will be pursued through several different types of events, including:
+The primary task of the conference is pursued through several different types of events, including:

 Small Study Groups (SSG).
 These are groups of about 8-12 members with a consultant.
 The task is to study what unfolds in the group in the 'here and now', while working on the primary task of the conference.

-The aim of the event is to shed light on what is involved in belonging to a group, and in the relationships that develop between different groups.
-The specific task is to study the ongoing processes of establishing and developing relationships within the system as a whole.
-It is a 'here and now event' in which all participants are involved.
+The aim of the event is to shed light on the ongoing processes of establishing and developing relationships within the system as a whole, and to explore how belonging to a group and what develops between groups is related to the primary task and the dynamics of victimhood and perpetration.
+This is a 'here and now event' in which all participants are involved.
 Staff will take part as a management group and will also make consultancy available.
+The final session will be a plenary aimed at reviewing and exploring the event as a whole.

 Plenaries (P).
 Plenaries involve all members and all staff.
-The Opening Plenary introduces the conference and provides an opportunity for participants to enter into the conference and to explore and reflect on the experience of doing so and taking up roles within it.
-The Closing Plenary is designed to review and to work on the process of ending.
+The Opening Plenary introduces the conference and provides an opportunity for participants to enter into the conference, to explore and reflect on the experience of doing so and taking up roles within it.
+The Closing Plenary aims to review the conference experience and to work on the process of ending.

 Review and Application Groups (RAG).
 Depending on the conference membership, there will be about 5-7 members of the same background in each group.
 Each group will have its own consultant.
-The purpose is to enable members to examine and reflect on the different roles they have taken up within the conference, to help them articulate and conceptualize their ongoing experience of the conference and to relate these to their roles and experiences in the situations from which they come.
+The purpose is to enable members to examine and reflect on the different roles they have taken up within the conference.
+It also aims to help members articulate their experience of the conference and to link it with their personal and professional roles in their home environment.

-A detailed timetable of events will be made available at the beginning of the conference.
+A detailed timetable of the events will be available at the beginning of the conference.

-Training and Supervising Analyst and Faculty, Israel Psychoanalytic Society and Institute; Sigmund Freud Professor of Psychoanalysis (emeritus), Hebrew University of Jerusalem; Board Representative, IPA; Founding Member, OFEK, PCCA, Israel.
+Training and Supervising Analyst and past-President, Israel Psychoanalytic Society; Psychoanalyst in private practice and Consultant to Organizations; Sigmund Freud Professor of Psychoanalysis (Emeritus), The Hebrew University of Jerusalem; Board Representative, IPA; Founding Member, OFEK, PCCA; Israel.

-Dipl-Psych, psychoanalyst in private practice; member of the Berlin Psychoanalytic Institute – Karl Abraham Institute (BPI), the German Psychoanalytic Association (DPV) and the International Psychoanalytic Association (IPA); Lecturer and Supervisor at the Abraham-Geiger-College, Berlin, Potsdam; Member of Partners in Confronting Collective Atrocities (PCCA); Germany.
+Dipl.
+Psych., psychoanalyst in private practice; President of the Karl-Abraham-Institute, Berlin Psychoanalytic Institute (BPI); Board member of the German Psychoanalytic Association (DPV); Member of the International Psychoanalytic Association (IPA); Member of Partners in Confronting Collective Atrocities (PCCA); Germany.

-Leadership development, management and organisational consultant in profit and non profit-organisations.
-Selection and Career Coaching to the Executive MBA Courses at Bocconi School of Management, Milan (Italy).
-Board Member and Treasurer, PCCA; Honorary Member, Il Nodo Group; Member: CSGSS, the Boston Affiliate of AKRI; Family Firm Institute, ISPSO, OFEK, OPUS, Italy.
+Leadership, Management and Organisational Consultant, Executive and Career Coach, Family Business Advisor; Board Member and Treasurer, PCCA; Honorary Member, Il Nodo Group; Member: CSGSS, the Boston Affiliate of AKRI, Family Firm Institute, ISPSO, OFEK, OPUS; Italy.

 *Will be drawn from this list